rafaeltorok/WebApps/gpulist/README.md

 ## E2E Testing
 To run End-to-End tests with Cypress, you can either do it by running Cypress manually through the CLI, or by using Docker Compose to set a multi container orchestration for running tests.
 The backend will connect to a test database in MongoDB, to prevent any data losses from the main database during the tests.

-`!WARNING!
-The E2E tests were designed to work with the Main UI only`
+`!Warning!` the E2E tests were designed to work with the Main UI only

 ### Manual testing
 Navigate to the `tests` folder and install the dependencies